HardCodedCoder/SimpleFileManager/README.md

 ## Building the Project
 Once you've set the environment variable, you can open and build the project using the IDE of your choice.

+## License
+This project is licensed under the LGPL-3.0 License - see the [LICENSE](LICENSE) file for details.